apache/calcite/avatica/site/_docs/protobuf_reference.md

 `offset` The positional offset into a result set to fetch.

 `fetch_match_row_count` The maximum number of rows to return in the response to this request.
+Negative means no limit. *Deprecated*, use `frame_max_size`.

+`frame_max_size` The maximum number of rows to return in the response.
+Negative means no limit.

 ### OpenConnectionRequest